Ncoder23/stock-engine/Readme.md

-# Onymos Software Engineer Assesment

-## Real-Time Stock Trading Engine
+# Real-Time Stock Trading Engine

 ### Problem Statement
 This project implements a real-time stock trading engine that efficiently processes Buy and Sell orders while ensuring concurrent execution and fairness.
 The system adheres to the following core requirements: